TABLE OF CONTENTS

-Toronto Arts Academy (a division of BBVS INC) is a music education company with professional staff whose purpose is to create educational materials and learning experiences for music students by providing private and group music instruction on-site in a safe, supportive learning environments for all students at our locations and by developing curriculum for musical development that are used in music schools around the world.
+Toronto Arts Academy is a music education company with professional staff whose purpose is to create educational materials and learning experiences for music students by providing private and group music instruction on-site in a safe, supportive learning environments for all students at our locations and by developing curriculum for musical development that are used in music schools around the world.

 - The Ten Principles of PIPEDA Summarized

 - Accountability: organizations are accountable for the personal information they collect, use, retain and disclose in the course of their commercial activities, including, but not limited to, the appointment of a Chief Privacy Officer;

 - Identifying Purposes: organizations are to explain the purposes for which the information is being used at the time of collection and can only be used for those purposes;

 - Consent: organizations must obtain an Individual’s express or implied consent when they collect, use, or disclose the individual’s personal information;

 - Limiting Collection: the collection of personal information must be limited to only the amount and type that is reasonably necessary for the identified purposes;

 - Limiting Use, Disclosure and Retention: personal information must be used for only the identified purposes, and must not be disclosed to third parties unless the Individual consents to the alternative use or disclosure;

 - Accuracy: organizations are required to keep personal information in active files accurate and up-to-date;